Tour Virginia's Presidential & Historic Homes

 Agecroft Hall — Richmond

 Agecroft Hall is a 15th century English manor house that was dismantled and brought to Richmond, Virginia in 1926.
-Museum tours highlight the original 16th-century paneling, a magnificent window bearing the ancient coat of arms, period furniture, paintings and unique musical instruments.
+Museum tours highlight the original 16th-century paneling, a magnificent window bearing the ancient coat of arms, period furniture, paintings, and unique musical instruments.

 John Marshall House — Richmond

-Shirley Plantation — Charles City
+Historic Shirley — Charles City

 Swannanoa Palace — Afton